vikranthkongara/intro-to-declarative-pipeline/Exercise-01.md

   sh 'go version'
 ```

-2. Execute your job by clicking on **Build Now** and check the Console Log.
-The build will fail with `make: not found`
+2. **Save & Run** your pipeline and check the Console Log.
+The build will fail with `golang: not found`

-3. Click on configure and update the ```agent``` portion of the pipeline to read:
+3. Click on configure and update the `agent` portion of the pipeline to read:

 ```
    agent {